VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ```
 ![create site](create-site.PNG)

+Note: Route policy with name RPL_PASS_ALL must exist on the router before this invocation.

 - Issue the call by hitting **Send**.
 You should receive the Response: Status **201 Created**

 - We now need to commit by RPC: Issue the call `L3VPN Service/RPC commit-l3vpn-svc`.
 In the Response body you should receive "status": "complete".
 This shows the setup has been competed successfully.